MZMurphy/MZMurphy/README.md

 ---

-### ✅ Recent Projects
+### ✅ Recent Projects & Wins ✅

-- 🧠 **HeapHeaver** – A completed custom memory integrity analysis tool for C programs on Unix, built with Bash automation and Docker-based reproducible builds
-  <sub>Designed to assist in secure memory analysis where tools like Valgrind are unavailable</sub>
+- 🧠 **HeapHeaver** -  C Project

+<sub>Created a custom memory integrity analysis tool for C on Unix.
+Leveraged Bash scripting and Docker for reproducible, secure builds—ideal for environments where tools like Valgrind aren’t available</sub>
+- 👩‍💻 **Software Developer Placement** - 12-month Internship

+<sub>Built Unix utilities using C, C++, and Bash.
+Worked heavily with Docker and VMware ESXi to streamline development and system testing in virtulized environments</sub>

 ---